-300 The vertical profile of the ensemble mean wind speed is drastically different between the mesoscale domains and LES domains over time (Figure 10a-c).
-On average, the LES domains slightly under-predict wind speed at low levels and over-predict the jet height and jet maximum wind speed (Figure 10d).
-Meanwhile, the mesoscale domains produce lower amounts of vertical shear and over-predictions of jet nose height.
-Further, the range in values over all SST setups on the LES domains is often much larger than that on the mesoscale domains (Figure 10a-c).
-This produces a larger time-averaged spread (denoted 305 by an over-bar) throughout the lowest 200 m in the LES domains when SST is varied (Figure 10e).
-Notably, domain 3 has a similar spread to domains 4 and 5 at upper levels, but produces spread between the mesoscale simulations and remaining LES simulations below the jet nose.
-Increasing the model resolution from domain 1 to domain 2 results in an increase in spread of wind speed throughout the majority of the profile.
+The vertical profile of the ensemble mean wind speed is drastically different between the mesoscale domains and the LES domains over time (Fig. 10a-c).
+On average, the LES domains slightly underpredict wind speed at low levels and overpredict the jet height and jet maximum wind speed (Fig. 10d).
+Meanwhile, the mesoscale domains produce lower amounts of vertical shear and overpredictions of jet-nose height.
+Further, the range in values over all SST setups on the LES domains is often much larger than that on the mesoscale domains (Fig. 10a-c).
+This produces a larger time-averaged spread (denoted by an over-bar) throughout the lowest 200 m in the LES domains when SST is varied (Fig. 10e).
+Notably, domain 3 has a similar spread to domains 4 and 5 at upper levels but produces spread between the mesoscale simulations and the remaining LES simulations below the jet nose.
+Increasing the model resolution from domain 1 to domain 2 results in an increase in the spread of wind speed throughout the majority of the profile.

-EME, averaged in time, is reduced near the surface as resolution increases from domain 1 through to domain 3, but then 310 begins to increase again from domain 4 to domain 5 (Figure 10f).
+EME, averaged in time, is reduced near the surface as resolution increases from domain 1 through to domain 3 but then begins to increase again from domain 4 to domain 5 (Fig. 10f).
 Above the observed jet nose, EME on the LES domains increases rapidly.
-This increase in error is mostly attributed to an over-prediction of maximum wind speed with an over-prediction of jet height.
-The mesoscale domains do not represent the shear and jet height well, but produce lower error by not over-shooting wind speed and over-predicting the jet height.
+This increase in error is mostly attributed to an overprediction of maximum wind speed with an overprediction of jet height.
+The mesoscale domains do not represent the shear and jet height well but produce lower error by not overshooting wind speed and overpredicting jet height.